clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 04.md

 * Quering different proteins to see similarities
 * install CKG and integrate neo4j  for everyone
 * how to query different proteins together to see their combination
-* create a batch file for to properly download CKG
+* install CKG and integrate neo4j  for everyone
 * Survey on the GUI for graph databases